You are here

 This eight-week program consists of at least 60 classroom hours of instruction and a minimum of 8-hours of clinical practice under the direct supervision of an instructor.
-Instruction includes: basic review of body systems and medication effect on each system; medical terminology; infection control; and medication classifications. * 8 hour practicum to be arranged by instructor.
+Instruction includes a basic review of body systems and medication effects on each system; medical terminology; infection control; and medication classifications. * 8-hour practicum to be arranged by instructor.

 Fee: $99 - fee covers required background screenings.

 Note: Many students also take the Insulin Certification course directly after completing the CMT course.

 - Background Check Consent Form

 - Drug and Alcohol Consent Form